These tasty dumplings are guaranteed to bring good luck in the new year.

 Passport to Peoplehood for Families

 Passport to Peoplehood (P2P) educational resources explore the history and traditions of Jewish communities around the world and celebrate the fact that Jews are a multicultural people.
 The resources collected on this page are perfect for families and children to use at home.
-We are currently offering free access to these resources during the coronavirus pandemic.
+We are currently offering free access (with registration) to these resources during the coronavirus pandemic.

 Learn how to make hummus, a basic food throughout the Levantine where there have been Jewish communities for generations.